Under One Roof is a community heritage based in and around St Mark’s Church in Shelton Stoke on Trent.

-We will organise and host exciting, creative activities that bring people together to explore their identity, heritage and culture.
+We are about to launch a year long calendar of exciting, creative activities that bring people together to explore their identity, heritage and culture.
 They will also be able to share their gifts and talents through volunteering and develop skills and confidence through this.
 We hope it will provide new and continuing opportunities for the church and for this part of the city.”

 If you would like to know more about the community heritage programme please email email@example.com

 Using money raised by the National Lottery, the National Lottery Heritage Fund Inspire, lead and resource the UK’s heritage to create positive and lasting change for people and communities, now and in the future. www.heritagefund.org.uk.